Gagan Khandate

 News

-- NEW!
-[2023-04] Exicted to share that our work on sampling-based exploration for learning dexterous manipulation skills is accepted to RSS 2023.
+• [2023-04] Excited to share that our work on sampling-based exploration for learning dexterous manipulation skills is accepted to RSS 2023.

 Value Guided Exploration with Sub-optimal Controllers for Learning Dexterous Manipulation